How to Write a good Cv

 Institution name – Dates attended (from – to)

 If you have a degree, you could list a few of the most relevant modules, assignments or projects underneath.

 For professionals that are a little further along in their careers, or have many certificates in their repertoire, you can lay your qualifications out in this way:

 There is a range of additional sections that may strengthen your Curriculum Vitae and highlight your skills.
 Here are just a few you can include if you have room:

 Key skills: If you’re writing a functional CV, or have some abilities you want to show off to the employer immediately, insert a key skills section underneath your personal profile.
 You should aim to detail four to five abilities at most.

 Hobbies and interests: If you feel that your CV is lacking, you can boost your document by inserting a hobbies and interests section at the end.
-Be careful though; avoid listing hobbies that don’t add value to your CV or are run-of-the-mill, like reading.
+Be careful though; avoid listing hobbies that don’t add value to your Curriculum Vitae or are run-of-the-mill, like reading.
 Draw on interests that make you stand out or are relevant to the job.